hm-lang/core/proposals/types.md

 primitive types can be considered as first-class citizens, i.e., they can be inherited from, and they can still have methods defined on them.

-Non-primitive types include things like `string` for an array of characters, as well as classes created by the user.
+Non-primitive types include things like `string` for a sequence of characters, `int` which is a big-integer type implementation, as well as classes created by the user.
 It is highly recommended to not use abbreviations (besides standard ones, e.g. html) when defining a class name.

 | Identifier | Type description             |
 |------------|------------------------------|